wggRobotic/.github/profile/README.md

 - **Florian Schäff**:
 He focuses on making the 3D design of the chassis of our robot He also helps Florian and Luca with building the robot.

-- **Florian Hierl**:
+- **Tamina Gruber**:
-He mostly works on the mechanical aspect of our robot Currently he is focusing on making the robot arm.
+She mostly works on the mechanical aspect of our robo dog.
+Currently she is focusing on the paws.

 - **Luca Zylla**:
-Luca is mostly working on the hardware, but he always lends a helping hand where it is needed.
+Luca is mostly working on the hardware in our rover, but he always lends a helping hand where it is needed.

 - **Dalea Badri**:
 Dalea focused on taking care of the logistics and organizes the TDP.
-She also helped designing our T-shirts with Fiona and another friend.
-Furthermore, she helps with the hardware when needed.
+She also in charge of our social media accounts.

 - **Fiona Schäff**:
 Fiona’s emphasis is on the logistics as well and she handles the TDP together with Dalea too.
-Additionally, she aided with designing the T-shirts.
 If help is needed with the hardware, she lends a helping hand.
+She overlooking the whole team.

-- **Simon Sturm**:
+- **Lino Odenbach**:
-Simon’s job is to work on the hardware with Florian Hierl and constructing the robot arm.
+Lino’s job is to work on the hardware with Florian Schäff and constructing the rover.

 - **Christopher Zech**:
 Since he is quite talented and interested in math and programming, he focused on all informatics and mathematical aspects as well as programming and the software.
-He works closely together with Friedrich and Jonas.
+He works closely together with Friedrich, Jonas and Daniel

 - **Friedrich Worch**:
 Friedrich is also one of our programmers, so he helps the others with the software and spend his time on developing the code for our robot.

-Although the main team at the competition may only consist of a maximum of 6 students, all of them will be coming to Eindhoven, even if some can only support as guests.
+- **Caja Wetzler**:
+Caja is interested in CAD-Design.
+Together with Dalea, she is in charge of social media and contacts sponsors.

+- **Anton Mackh**:
+Anton is a problemsolver.
+He can design CAD-Models and is working on the robotic arm for our rover.

+- **Daniel Schmid**:
+Daniel is also one of our programmers, so he helps the others with the software and espically for our rover.

+- **Leon Eckstein**:
+Friedrich is also one of our programmers, so he helps the others with the software and spend his time on developing the code for our robot.

+- **Sophia Riemann**:
+Sophia is relativly new in this team, but she and Tobias are working on the arm and gripper for our rover.

+- **Tobias Hackl**:
+Tobias is relativly new in this team, but he and Sophia are working on the arm and gripper for our rover.

+We work as a team on all our robotic projects.
+At this time we have four projectes at different states of progression.

+- Our Rover - N10
+- Our Robo Dog - Idefix
+- Our SLAM-Testplattform - noname
+- the humanoid Robot Ellie (loaned from the TH Nuremberg)

 ## Our School